UKPLab/CARE/content-server/README.md

 __Note:__ If you change anything on the structure, also update the architecture file!

 ## Installation
+Check if all git submodules files (in Folder frameworks) are downloaded, otherwise use ``git pull --recurse-submodules``

 For development use:

     npm install --global yarn # if yarn is not installed yet